hackerb9/tachyon/README.md

     make archive        Create a tar of the source code in the parent directory.
                         (Filename will include version number and today's date.)

+# Running

+To run TACHYON, you'll need to have the game data files which are included in the games directory.
+You also need to `cd` to that directory before running TACHYON.
+(This is a limitation I hope to fix in the future).

+For example, to play Dungeon Master, you would do:

+    cd games/dm
+    ../../tachyon

+There are also shell scripts in the same directory which let you play TACHYON with a given window size (or full screen).
+E.g., to run at 1280x1024, you would type:

+    cd games/dm
+    ./play1280

 # Legal Note about data files

 While the code Mr. Stevens wrote may be free software, technically the